mollenhauerm/ECG-heartbeat-classification/README.md

 ![png](img/output_5_0.png)

 Lets have a look at the data.
-We have $\sim 80k$ samples of one-beat ECG cycles.
-Each sample is a $[0,1]$ interval normalized timeseries padded with zeros at the end to fit a unified timeframe.
+We have 80k samples of one-beat ECG cycles.
+Each sample is a [0,1] interval normalized timeseries padded with zeros at the end to fit a unified timeframe.

 Lets try to understand our target variable.
-We have a $5$-class with a heavily oversampled "0"-class.
+We have a 5-class problem with a heavily oversampled "0"-class.
 This means, that we have to account for the underrepresented classes with a weight in the loss function later on.
 Else, the model might classify everything a "0" and still perform well, but this is obviously not what we want.
 The class encoding has the following meaning:

 | class |heart condition |